Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 you are responsible for maintaining the security of your account and blog, and you are fully responsible for all activities that occur under the account and any other actions taken in connection with the blog.
-You must immediately notify Automattic of any unauthorized uses of your blog, your account, or any other breaches of security.
+You must immediately notify Automattic of any unauthorized uses of your blog or your account, or any other breaches of security.
 Automattic will not be liable for any acts or omissions by you, including any damages of any kind incurred as a result of such acts or omissions.